adityathapa08/ecocredit-mvp-backend/ecocredit-fullstack/README.md

 # EcoCredit - Full-stack Hackathon MVP

 EcoCredit is a campus circular marketplace for reusing useful items.
-Students can swap for Eco Points or sell for rupees with pay on delivery.
+Students can swap for Eco Points or sell for rupees with secure in-app wallet payment after acceptance.

 ## Included in V2